Charles Astley Fowler

 Major-General Charles Astley Fowler, CB, CSI, DSO (9 November 1865 – 7 January 1940) was an officer in the British Indian Army from 1886 to 1921, serving in both India and Europe.
 He commanded the 37th Brigade at the Battle of Loos in France in 1915 and was a Divisional Commander during the Third Afghan War in 1919.

 Early life

 Charles Fowler was born near Lahore, Punjab, British India, the son of Deputy Surgeon-General Henry Day Fowler of the Indian Medical Service and Caroline Mary Oliver.
 Charles also had an older brother, Francis John Fowler, who also became a high-ranking Officer in the Indian Army.
-He was educated in England at Bedford Modern School, where he was in the first XV, and the Royal Military Academy Sandhurst and was commissioned into the Devonshire Regiment as a lieutenant on 7 February 1885.
+He was educated in England at Bedford Modern School, where he was in the first XV, and the Royal Military College, Sandhurst and was commissioned into the Devonshire Regiment as a lieutenant on 7 February 1885.